Overview

 General requirements

-- Students in their final year of undergraduate education may also apply and if qualified, receive a conditional acceptance.
+- Students in their final year of undergraduate studies may receive conditional acceptance and must provide their degree certificate before enrollment.

 Make sure you meet all requirements